How Long After Death is a Funeral Held? Day, Time, & More

-You probably have many questions about the timing.
 How long after death is a funeral held?
 When will cremation happen?
 What is the best day of the week for the funeral?
 What time of day is best?
 Can I plan a funeral on a Sunday?

-Assuming that the body will be present at the funeral, embalming and/or refrigeration will be necessary to keep the deceased well-preserved before the funeral if it will be longer than a few days.
+On the other hand, with proper preservation methods, the length of time between death and the memorial service can be extended, with the funeral occurring two weeks (or even up to a month in some cases) after the passing.
+Assuming that the body will be present at the funeral, embalming and/or refrigeration will be necessary to keep the deceased well-preserved before the funeral if it will be more than a few days after death.

 For more information on the difference between a funeral and a memorial service, see here.